 Public involvement for this undertaking was integrated with the public involvement required under NPATMA, discussed above.
-During the public comment period for the draft ATMP, the agencies did not receive any comments related to historic properties or the undertaking's potential effect on them.
-See Appendix H.
+During the public comment period for the draft ATMP, the agencies received a few comments about potential impacts on soundscapes from commercial air tours, one comment about the need to comply with Section 106 generally, and two comments related tribal concerns.
+However, the agencies did not receive specific comments related to the undertaking's potential effect on historic properties.
+See Appendix H. One commenter stated that the Park's significant cultural resources and archeological districts, along with the sense of remoteness and solitude, could be impaired by air tours.
+The NPS Statement of Compliance, Appendix G, includes an impairment determination.